elmunoz42/sbcc-ev-charging-stations/README.md

 1) If CSB is to increase the passenger electric vehicle (EV) ownership to 25%, what impact does that have on energy utilization?
 Especially, what kinds of spikes should we expect?

-*Response strategy:* By training a forecasting model, we will be able to get a sense of the rapid oscillations and seasonal peaks and troughs we are to expect.
-E.g., tourist seasons, work commute rush, etc. One important consideration is that we will need to forecast the amount of total passenger cars the CSB will have by then compared to today to accurately predict the pertinent metrics for the 25% we are hoping will be EVs.
-In other words: If the amount of EVs today requires a charging grid with a certain capacity, how much will the future amount of EVs that we are hoping for require?
+*Response strategy:* By training a forecasting model, we will be able to get a sense of the rapid oscillations and seasonal peaks and troughs we expect to see, e.g., during tourist seasons, work commute rush, etc. One important consideration is that we will need to forecast the total number of passenger cars CSB will have by then compared to today to accurately predict the pertinent metrics for the 25% we are hoping will be EVs.
+In other words: If the current number of EVs requires a charging grid with a certain capacity, how much capacity will the future number of EVs require?

 2) Are there ways to optimize the grid to meet more energy output demand by modifying public utilization policies?